-Located in the northeastern part of Nepal, Everest Base Camp Kalapatthar Trek is one moderate and classic trek of the Everest region.
-It is one of the most popular and adventurous trekking sites in the nation.
+Located in northeastern Nepal, Everest Base Camp Kalapatthar Trek is one moderate and classic trek of the Everest region.
+It is one of the nation's most popular and adventurous trekking sites.
 Home to some of the tallest peaks in the world, trekking in the Everest region will not disappoint you.

 Everest Base Camp Kalapatthar Trek